 consider your situation to determine which options are best for you.
 Tax

 planning is essential to make the most of these benefits.
-You should determine
+You need to know

 Whether a student is claimed as a dependent on your tax

-return may affect your eligibility, or the student's eligibility, for the
+return may affect yours, or the student's eligibility, for the different tax

-someone enrolled in school full-time for at least five months out of the calendar year.
+in school full-time for at least five months out of the calendar year.
 A

-full-time student under age 24 who has a job may still be
+full-time student under age 24 who has a job may still be claimed as a